Are you interested in crop science, horticulture, landscape architecture, plant breeding, plant molecular genetics, or weed science?

 We are very happy that you have chosen to pursue an advanced degree with us and look forward to working with you over the next few years.
 I am confident that most of you will be able to look back on this experience as one of the more enjoyable and exciting times of your life.
-You are making the transition from student to professional, and you will be conducting independent research— research of which you will be proud.

 Please do not hesitate to contact your advisor, a faculty member, Graduate Coordinator Bill Klingeman, Administrative Assistant for Student Records Sandy Kitts, or me if you have any questions, need guidance, or have suggestions.
 We welcome input on ways to strengthen this experience for future students.
 I have an open door policy.
 My office is in Room 358 Plant Biotechnology Building.